wints/documentation/recipes/advertising_facebook.md

 * A user clicks on an ad for 20% off all purchases before the end of the week, and upon opening the app sees the coupon and has it automatically added to the shopping cart.
 * A user clicks on an ad for blue sneakers.
 You show him the blue sneakers as soon as he opens the app.
-* You run a massive ad campaign that drives a ton of new users to the app.
-You want create a funnel to see how many users signed up and/or completed purchases after clicking different ads (and the conversion rate).
 * You know that users clicking on your ads are already familiar with your product.
 So in your app you reduce the carousel shown to new users from 5 to 2 if they've come in through an ad.

 {% protip title="Branch links work even on first install!" %}